 While creatine is available as a powdered supplement, you can also get it through natural food sources like organ meat (liver, heart, kidneys), red meat, pork, and fish.
 For vegans and vegetarians in particular who likely don’t get much creatine through their diets, a creatine supplement is a great way to support healthy levels in the body.

-Creatine has been shown to help women build lean muscle, since it can help sustain higher energy levels throughout intense workouts like high intensity interval training or sprints.* For women who already do high intensity training, creatine is a no-brainer.
+Creatine has been shown to help women build lean muscle along with a healthy diet and exercise, since it can help sustain higher energy levels throughout intense workouts like high intensity interval training or sprints.* For women who already do high intensity training, creatine is a no-brainer.

 Another study also revealed that creatine supplementation can help support mental clarity during a workout by improving oxygen uptake in the brain, which can make all the difference during mentally challenging workouts, like complex boxing or dance routines.*